After the Cold War: Art, Museums, and the Market in Contemporary Russia

 - Global Studies

-This course will review the history and function of Russian art museums, contemporary art/photography, and the contemporary Russian art market in social, cultural and political contexts.
-Contemporary spaces as The Garage Center and Loft Etashe; museums such as The Hermitage, The Museum of Non-Conformist Art, the National Center of Contemporary Art; and cultural institutions from the provinces of greater Russia will be covered.
-We will also discuss the role of international funding organizations such as Ford, Carnegie and the Open Society Foundation, as well as the role of individual artists from 1970 to present.
-The course will also incorporate dialogue via Skype with colleagues at Russian cultural and/or educational institutions.
-Original course material will be presented, including interviews and artifacts from Russia that to date have not been available in the United States.
+In this course, we examine the history and function of Russian art museums, contemporary Russian art and photography, and the contemporary Russian art market in social, cultural, and political contexts.
+Venues such as The Garage Center and Loft Etashe; museums such as The Hermitage, The Museum of Non-Conformist Art, and the National Center of Contemporary Art; and cultural institutions in the provinces of greater Russia are covered.
+We also discuss the role of international funding organizations such as the Ford, Carnegie, and Open Society foundations, as well as the role of individual artists from 1970 to the present.
+The class also holds discussions via Skype with colleagues at Russian cultural and educational institutions.
+Original course material is presented, including interviews and artifacts from Russia that have not been available in the United States until now.